-A Varian 70 series system permits three- or four-bit fields to be selected from the instruction register and stored and maintained in the control-buffer-register specification fields.
+A V70 series system permits three- or four-bit fields to be selected from the instruction register and stored and maintained in the control-buffer-register specification fields.
 This permits a single microinstruction to handle all combinations of registers for any operation.
 This register field extraction is performed independently of the field select addressing function and both may be used simultaneously.

 The AA and BB fields of the microinstruction contained in control store are copied into their corresponding positions in the control buffer any time the AB field equals 00 and the MR field equals 0.
-This is the normal mode of operation.
+This is the normal mode of operation,

-When the SF field equals 00 and no I/O request is active, the AB field equals 01 or 10; the TS field specifies a four bit field of the instruction register to be loaded into the control buffer's AA or BB field.
-The field not being loaded will be loaded into the control buffer's AA or BB field.
-The field not being loaded will be maintained at its last value.
-A code of AB equals 01 and loads the field selected into the BB field.
-A code of AB equals 10 and loads the field selected into the AA field.
+When the SF field equals zero and no I/O request is active, and the AB field equals 01 or 10: the TS field specifies a 4-bit field of the instruction register (in the same manner as field select) to be loaded into the control buffer's AA or BB field.
+The control buffer field not being loaded will be maintained at its last value.
+A code of AB = 01 loads the selected field into the BB field.
+A code of AB = 10 loads the selected field into the AA field.

-The MR bit is used to mask the most significant bit of the selected field.
-If MR equals zero, the most significant bit of the selected field will be treated as a zero.
-If MR equals one, the most significant bit of the selected field will be loaded into the designated field.
+The MR bit is used to mask the most significant bit of the (TS) selected field.
+If MR = 0, the most significant bit of the selected field will be treated as zero.
+If MR = 1, the most significant bit of the selected field will be loaded into the designated control buffer.

-The AA and BB fields can be maintained in their current state by specifying and AB field equal to 11 while the SF field equals 00 and no I/O request is present.
+The AA and BB fields can be maintained in their current state by specifying an AB field equal to 11 while the SF field equals 00 and no I/O request is present.